Dog Safe Mulch: Best Options and How They Save Money

 Are you dreaming of a beautiful dog friend yard on a kibble budget?
 It can be done!
 In this article, I walk you through the process.

-Some dogs will eat nearly anything and this includes consuming mulch.
-Therefore, you need to make sure that your mulch selection is safe for your dog.
-Even walking on some types of mulch and licking a paw can be an issue.
-Thus, if you pick the wrong mulch you can have a sick dog from ingestion or allergies.
-Additionally, some mulch, like pine needs can get caught in paws and fur and cause serious issues if ingested.
+If you pick the wrong mulch, you can have a sick dog from ingestion or allergies.
+Some mulch, like pine, can get caught in paws and fur and cause serious issues if ingested.

 Is your dog a digger?
 There are ways to save your yard and still let your dog be a dog.
 In this article, I reveal affordable tips.

 There are a few types of lawn mulch you’ll simply want to steer clear of for your dog.
-These include:

-Large chunk mulch – This type of mulch can be a choking hazard, especially for those “eat anything” dogs.
+This type of mulch can be a choking hazard, especially for those “eat anything” dogs.

-Rubber mulch – This type of mulch contains chemicals.
+This type of mulch contains chemicals.
 Yep, no more needs to be said here.

-Unknown sources – Who wants to play roulette with your dog’s health?
+Who wants to play roulette with your dog’s health?
 Basically, with unknown sources, you simply don’t know if the mulch contains chemicals, insects, or other potential problems.

-Do you know how to get pine sap, even dried pine sap out of your dog’s paws and fur?
+Do you know how to get pine sap, even dried pine sap, out of your dog’s paws and fur?
 In this article, I share simple and affordable ways to remove the sticky mess.

 There are a multitude of mulch varieties you can use for your garden that are dog-friendly.
 These include:

-Cypress mulch – This is also a great-smelling mulch.
-It also repeals insects and can last 2-3 years.
-However, cypress mulch can make the soil too acidic for some plants.
+But cypress mulch can make the soil too acidic for some plants.
 It’s best to talk with your nursery to make sure cypress mulch is a good option for you.

-Pea gravel or rock mulch – While this isn’t really mulch it can act like mulch for your plants and yard.
-However, make sure the gravel or rocks aren’t too small if your dog likes to chew on rocks.
-Also, be careful as gravel can get very hot in the summer.
-Additionally, it is heavier and costs significantly more than wood mulch.
+While this isn’t really mulch, it can act like mulch for your plants and yard.
+But make sure the gravel or rocks aren’t too small if your dog likes to chew on rocks.

 Henry sits on dog safe mulch in our yard.